larskrantz/logger_papertrail_backend/README.md

 ## Example output:

-`Oct 02 14:19:04 Wizard Elixir.UpptecSlack.SlackBot:  [info]   Successfully authenticated as user "wizard" on team "Upptec"`
+`Oct 02 14:19:04 Wizard UpptecSlack.SlackBot:  [info]   Successfully authenticated as user "wizard" on team "Upptec"`

-Papertrail sets timestamp when message arrives. `Wizard` is `:system_name`. `Elixir.UpptecSlack.SlackBot` is the module sending the log. `[Info]` is level.
+Papertrail sets timestamp when message arrives. `Wizard` is `:system_name`. `UpptecSlack.SlackBot` is the module sending the log. `[Info]` is level.